 Richard Dawkins: In 1976, the famous, British ethologist Richard Dawkins stated in his important work The Selfish Gene that “Darwin’s ‘survival of the fittest’ is really a special case of a more general law of survival of the stable.
 The universe is populated by stable things.”
 Dawkins thus claimed that natural selection “shows us a way in which simplicity could change into complexity, how unordered atoms could group themselves into ever more complex patterns until they ended up manufacturing people.”
 He therefore holds that, from atoms to humans, we are products of survival of the fittest operating at every level.
 Having explained gene selection in this same book, Dawkins is a well-known contributor to selectionism as a whole.
 He even coined the term “Universal Darwinism” in 1983 based on his belief that even life should be universal throughout our cosmos.

-In addressing the experiments which together confirm selection's presence outside of biology, renowned physicist Wojciech Zurek of the Los Alamos National Laboratory has proven that survival of the fittest exists even among subatomic particles.
-Zurek has thus revealed its operation in quantum mechanics via his principle of 'einselection,' or what he also calls Quantum Darwinism.
-In short, Zurek has shown that, like species and their various adaptations, subatomic particles too are self-organized as a direct result of survival of the fittest behavioralisms and other characteristics.
-Subatomic particles providing the true building blocks behind all of Nature’s various materials, Zurek has proven that Quantum Darwinism plays a critical role in the self-organization of everything in classical physics.
+Wojciech Zurek: Also in the 1980’s, physicist Wojciech Zurek of the Los Alamos National Laboratory showed that survival of the fittest exists even among subatomic particles.
+Zurek has revealed its operation in quantum mechanics via his well-noted principle of einselection, or “environment-induced superselection.”
+In short, he has shown how classical physics emerges from quantum physics via a process that he calls “Quantum Darwinism.”
+Like species and their various adaptations, subatomic particles too are self-organized as a direct result of survival of the fittest behavioralisms and their corresponding information.
+Particles providing the true building blocks behind all of Nature’s various materials, Zurek has shown that Quantum Darwinism plays a critical role in the self-organization of everything that we perceive in classical physics.